Shadrock/Mali-health-map/README.md

 // Null variable that will hold Healthsites data var Healthsites = null;

-// Get GeoJSON and put on it on the map when it loads
+// Add GeoJSON Data to the map when it loads
 $.getJSON("data/Mali_healthsites.geojson",function(data){
     // set Healthsites to the dataset and add the Healthsites GeoJSON layer to the map Healthsites = L.geoJson(data,{